xyd 0.1.0-beta - Coming Soon

 Configuration Quickstart

+The fastest way to get started with GraphQL is to add a graphql field to api in the settings file.
 This field can contain either the path to a GraphQL schema file in your docs repo, or the URL of a hosted GraphQL schema:

-This will create a new route based on your GraphQL specification at docs/api/graphql/*
+This will create a new route based on your GraphQL specification at docs/api/graphql/*.

 Multi Spec Configuration